MadsBCMN/MLOps-Project/README.md

 ├── app                    <- Main application code
 │   ├── __init__.py
 │   ├── frontend.py        <- Implementation of frontend
-│   ├── main.py            <- Main application for predicting tumor type
+│   └──  main.py            <- Main application for predicting tumor type
-│   └── main_old.py        <- Older version of the main application
 │
 ├── data                   <- Data used for analysis and modeling │   ├── processed.dvc      <- Pointer to remote storage of processed images for training and testing